-Marcus Personal Loans offers unsecured personal loans, primarily to borrowers with good to excellent credit.
-As an online branch of Goldman Sachs, the loans are backed by a traditional financial institution with a long history in the industry.
+Marcus by Goldman Sachs offers unsecured personal loans, primarily to borrowers with good to excellent credit.
+As an online branch of Goldman Sachs Bank, the loans are backed by a traditional financial institution with a long history in the industry.

-These loans can be used for a variety of reasons, perhaps the most popular one being debt consolidation.
+These loans can be used for a variety of reasons, perhaps the most popular are debt consolidation and home improvement.

 Transparency is a major focal point for Marcus.
 The lender advertises no fees, stating simply that, “We make money on interest.”
 Lack of bedside manner aside, there’s little harm in determining whether or not you’re eligible, particularly when searching for a low-interest personal loan online.

-We’ll walk you through the ins and outs of Marcus Personal Loans so you can determine if this lender is a good match for you.
+We’ll walk you through the ins and outs of Marcus by Goldman Sachs so you can determine if this lender is a good match for you.

-Loan durations last anywhere from three to six years, and the APR does vary a bit from borrower to borrower.
-If you take out a loan, your APR could range from 6.99% to 24.99%.
+Loan terms last anywhere from three to six years, and loan rates vary depending on your credit scores.
+Interest rates range from 6.99% to 28.99%.
+However, the maximum APR for New York residents is 24.99%.
 How high or low of an APR you get depends on many factors, including your:

 - Loan amount